notrustverify/pastenym-directory/README.md

 This is a directory website intended to collect a list of pastenym instance

+Add your instance by [forking](https://github.com/notrustverify/pastenym-directory/fork) the project and submit a [PR](https://github.com/notrustverify/pastenym-directory/pulls)

 ## Frontend

 | Instance | Version | Country | Backend nym-client |